apmckinlay/natureapp/birds/prafalc.md

 attr_link: "https://www.flickr.com/photos/chloesview/27477633779"
 license: "CC BY-NC-ND"
 license_link: "https://creativecommons.org/licenses/by-nc-nd/2.0/"
-location: [bc,ab,sk]
+location: [bc,ab,sk,mb]
-habitat: [desert,grassland,urban]
+habitat: [desert,grassland]
 ---
-Prairie Falcon can be seen **flying low** over western **deserts** and **grasslands** from southern British Columbia, Alberta, and Saskatchewan south to California, Arizona, and New Mexico.
-They've adapted well to human habitation and can often be found in cities or farm country in the winter.
-However, they avoid forested areas and coasts, nesting on ledges or crevices of cliffs.
+Prairie Falcon can be seen **flying low** over western **deserts** and **grasslands** from southern British Columbia, Alberta, Saskatchewan, and Manitoba south to California, Arizona, and New Mexico.
+They nest on ledges or crevices of cliffs and avoid forested areas and coasts.

 Prairie Falcon are **large** (15-18 in, 35-45 in wingspan) with a **light-brown upper body** and a **cream-colored chest streaked with brown**.
 There are **brown vertical streaks below their eyes** and **dark-colored patches** at the **base of each wing** on the underside.